marcoscz1995/googler/README.md

 	Command: /home/<your user name>/scripts/googler   (or the path to wherever you saved the script)

+Set the shortcut:

-Set the shortcut:enter the keyboard combo you desire.
+enter the keyboard combo you desire.
 I chose Alt+1 so that I can highlight with my right hand on the mouse and execute with my left hand; I think this is the most efficient use of this script.

 8)put it in action